makusudijoshua/makusudijoshua/README.md

 ## Hello there 👋

-I am [Joshua](https://github.com/makusudijoshua), a Full-Stack Software Engineer building scalable web platforms and exploring the next generation of AI-powered intelligent software.
+I am [Joshua](https://github.com/makusudijoshua), a Full-Stack developer building scalable web platforms and exploring the next generation of AI-powered intelligent software.

 ---